stefansundin/go-lambda-gateway/README.md

-This program is a tiny Amazon API Gateway emulator, letting you invoke Go Lambda functions (running locally) over HTTP.
+This program is a tiny Amazon API Gateway emulator, letting you invoke Go AWS Lambda functions (running locally) over HTTP.
 At the moment, it proxies all requests to a single function.

 I'm sure there are bugs, and it's not very customizable.
 If you have use cases that aren't covered yet, feel free to submit pull requests!